Corbris/POE_Horticrafting_Tracker/README.md

 You can add and remove any function/type definitions

+`API_limit_Delay_ms` this is the delay between fetching each tab(if over 43 tabs) due to POE API rate limits.
+I would not go below 1400ms

+`updateRate_ms` this is the delay updating the lists.
+I would not go under 60000ms unless you have/are targeting very few stash tabs.
+Only 43 tabs can be fetch every 60sec.

 # crafts.json
 Some random crafts are not defined in the crafts.json If the craft is not found then it will fall under the "Others" category.